susanjsp/susanjsp/README.md

 **susanjsp/susanjsp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on creating a website for the badminton community in my area
+- 🔭 I’m currently learning react & react native
-- 🌱 I'm currently participating in the #100DaysOfCode challenge and working hard to improve my javascript

 🛠 My toolbox includes:
   - Ruby